Configuration Procedures

 PxPlus SQL Server Configuration (UNIX/Linux)

 There is no configuration interface for the PxPlus SQL Server installed on a UNIX/Linux system.
-Instead, the server behavior is controlled via command line arguments and a plain text configuration file (pxpsqlsvr.conf).
+Instead, the server behavior is controlled via Command Line arguments and a plain text configuration file (pxpsqlsvr.conf).

 Configuration File

 The UNIX/Linux version of the SQL Server must have access to the pxpsqlsvr.conf file to be configured for use.
-If this file cannot be located, the SQL Server will attempt to automatically create one based on the pxpsqlsvr.conf.sample file provided with the installation taz file.
-If neither of these files can be accessed, then an error is reported.
+If this file cannot be located, the SQL Server will attempt to automatically create one based on the pxpsqlsvr.conf.sample file provided with the installation .taz file.
+If neither of these files can be accessed, an error is reported.
 If the activation key is invalid, the server will operate in Demo mode.
 If the port number is invalid, it will default to 20222.

 TCP/IP Port Number